 Note that the imperfective mawiać conveys the sense of saying something repeatedly; mawiał can be understood as meaning he was saying, he would say, he used to say.
 It is followed here by o (+ loc.), meaning about: mawiał o swej żonie Sarze (he would say about his wife Sarah, he used to say about his wife Sarah).
 You may wish to review the declension of Polish possessive pronouns.

 From verse 2, wobec tego is to be understood as meaning this being so (literally, in front of this).
-You read that Abimelech sent for Sarah, believing her to be unmarried: wysłał [swoich] ludzi (he sent his people; he sent his men), by zabrali Sarę (to take Sarah).
+You read that Abimelech sent for Sarah, believing her to be unmarried: wysłał [swoich] ludzi (he sent his men), by zabrali Sarę (to take Sarah).
 The men spoken of here are the servants of Abimelech whom he sent to bring Sarah unto him.

 From verse 3, tej samej nocy means that same night, that very night.
 You read that God came to Abimelech in a dream that same night: przyszedł Bóg do Abimeleka we śnie (God came to Abimelech in a dream).
 In the remainder of the verse, you read that God says to Abimelech that he will die for he has taken a married woman.
 Work through this portion of text with the aid of the vocabulary listed above, if necessary.